The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Mukul Khandelwal is a Gastroenterologist in Elkridge, Maryland.
+Mukul Khandelwal is a Gastroenterologist practicing medicine in Elkridge, Maryland.
 Dr. Khandelwal is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Gastrointestinal Bleeding, Familial Adenomatous Polyposis, Angiodysplasia of the Colon, Endoscopy, and Gastrectomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Gastrointestinal Bleeding, Familial Adenomatous Polyposis, Angiodysplasia of the Colon, Endoscopy, and Gastrectomy.
+Dr. Khandelwal is board certified in American Board Of Internal Medicine.

 Advanced in Familial Adenomatous Polyposis